Sophie Pacini, Marc Bouchkov, Lionel Bringuier / Tonhalle Orchestra Zurich

 - Allegro, ma non tanto (3/4)

 Marc Bouchkov played on a violin by Jean-Baptiste Vuillaume from 1865.
 He not only convinced by his self-assured appearance and his musicality, but also, even primarily through the sound that he was able to produce with this instrument.
 Right from the first notes in his solo part, I found the playing amazing, particularly his silky, mellow tone and articulation, devoid of all pungency—but even more so by the full, astounding volume in the lower register.
 Of course, Sibelius—being a string player himself—has been very prudent and cautious with the instrumentation, making sure that the orchestra does not cover or overshadow the solo instrument.
-Still, the warmth and the volume in Bouchkov’s violin tone were breathtaking.
+Still, the warmth and the volume that Bouchkov produced on his violin tone were breathtaking.

 I. Allegro moderato